Southwark London England About Methodology

 Why is it called Bear Gardens?

-What is Bear Gardens known for?
+What is Bear Gardens known for today?